christophhagen/BinaryCodable/README.md

 Similar to JSON encoding, `BinaryCodable` can embed the property names in the encoded data.

-Unlike JSON (which is human-readable), the binary representation produced by `BinaryCodable` is intended for cases when efficient encoding is important. `Codable` allows the use of integer keys for each property by adding an enum conforming to the `CodingKey` protocol to the `Codable` type:
+Unlike JSON (which is human-readable), the binary representation produced by `BinaryCodable` is intended for cases when efficient encoding is important. `Codable` allows the use of integer keys for each property, which significantly increases encoding efficiency.
+You can specify integer keys by adding an `Int` enum conforming to the `CodingKey` protocol to the `Codable` type:

 ```swift
 struct Message: Codable {